 Any usage rights are regulated through the Creative Commons License.
 As Copernicus Publications uses the Creative Commons Attribution 3.0 License, anyone (the author, his/her institution/company, the publisher, as well as the public) is free to copy, distribute, transmit, and adapt the work as long as the original author is given credit (see above).
 Therefore, specific usage rights cannot be reserved by the author or his/her institution/company, and the publisher cannot include the statement "all rights reserved" in any published paper.

-A copyright transfer from the author to his/her institution/company can be expressed in a special "copyright statement" at the end of the publication.
+A copyright transfer from the author to his/her institution/company can be expressed in a special "copyright statement" on the title page of the manuscript, after the abstract and before the introduction.
 Authors are asked to include the following sentence: "The author's copyright for this publication has been transferred to institution/company".

 The licence and copyright agreement of Copernicus Publications respects the Crown copyright.
 For articles written by authors affiliated with the British Government and its institutions, a copyright statement will be included as indicated in the manuscript preparation guidelines.
 Authors are asked to use the following statement, which has been approved by the Information Policy department of The National Archives: